ddev/ddev/docs/users/cli-usage.md

 Creating local-drupal8-web
 Waiting for the environment to become ready.
 This may take a couple of minutes...
 Successfully started drupal8
-Your application can be reached at: http://drupal8.ddev.local
+Your project can be reached at: http://drupal8.ddev.local
 ```

 And you can now visit your working project.
 Enjoy!